kamui/retriable/README.markdown

       end
     end

-By default, Retryable will rescue any exception inherited from `Exception`, retry once (for a total of two attempts) and sleep for 100 milliseconds.
+By default, Retryable will rescue any exception inherited from `Exception`, retry once (for a total of two attempts) and sleep for a random amount time (between 0 to 100 milliseconds, in 10 millisecond increments).
 You can choose additional options by passing them via an options `Hash`.

     retryable :on => Timeout::Error, :times => 3, :sleep => 1 do
       # code here...